How to Spend 3 Days in Bogota: First Timer’s Itinerary

 Check out accommodations available in Zona Rosa here!

-• Weather preparation— Bogota’s weather can be unpredictable, so pack layers and a sturdy umbrella.
-Even during the dry season, it’s important to be prepared for occasional showers.
+• Weather Prep — Bogota’s weather can be unpredictable, so pack layers and a sturdy umbrella.
+Even during the dry season, occasional showers are common.

-• Transportation safety— When using taxis, opt for known taxi companies or use reputable taxi apps to ensure a safer experience.
-While Uber is popular, be aware of its legal ambiguity, and some drivers may ask you to sit up front.
+• Transportation Safety — For taxis, stick to reputable companies or use apps like Cabify.
+Uber’s popular but operates in a legal gray area, and some drivers may ask you to sit up front.

-• Cultural sensitivity— Embrace Colombian culture with an open mind and respectful demeanor.
+• Cultural Sensitivity — Embrace Colombian culture with respect and an open mind.

-• Safety awareness— Exercise caution and be mindful of your surroundings, especially in crowded areas and tourist spots.
-Avoid displaying valuables and keep your belongings secure.
+• Safety Awareness — Stay aware of your surroundings, especially in crowded tourist areas.
+Keep valuables hidden and your belongings secure.

-• Try local cuisine— Indulge in Colombia’s delicious food scene.
-Don’t miss traditional dishes like Bandeja Paisa, Ajiaco, and Arepas.
-Venture to local markets for authentic street food experiences.
+• Try Local Cuisine — Don’t miss traditional dishes like Bandeja Paisa, Ajiaco, and Arepas.
+Check out local markets for authentic street food!

-• Understand payment terms— In some situations, vendors may ask how many quotas (payments) you would like to make for a purchase.
+• Payment Terms — Sometimes, vendors may ask how many installments (quotas) you’d like for a purchase, so be prepared!
 Always answer “1” to ensure you make a single payment and avoid additional fees.

 Are you ready for an epic 3 days in Bogota?!